-- You can't claim the cost of normal trips between home and work, even if you live a long way from your usual workplace or have to work outside normal business hours. - You can claim the cost of using a car you own when you drive: - directly between separate jobs on the same day - for example, you work for two different employers - to and from an alternate workplace for the same employer on the same day - for example, travel from a depot to a mine site. - In limited circumstances, you can claim the cost of trips between home and work, such as where you carry bulky tools or equipment for work.
-You can claim a deduction for the cost of these trips if all of the following apply: - the tools or equipment are essential to perform your employment duties and you don't carry them merely as a matter of choice
+- You can't claim the cost of normal trips between home and work, even if you live a long way from your usual workplace or work outside normal business hours - for example, weekend or early morning shifts. - You can claim the cost of using a car you own when you drive: - directly between separate jobs on the same day - for example, from your job as a from your first job as a fire fighter to your second job as a first aid trainer - to and from an alternate workplace for the same employer on the same day - for example, travelling from your station to a primary school to run a fire safety information session with students - from home directly to an alternate workplace for example, travelling from home to work at a station other than your normal station for the day. - In limited circumstances, you can claim the cost of trips between home and work, where you carry bulky tools or equipment for work.
+You can claim a deduction for the cost of these trips if all of the following apply:

-- the tools or equipment are bulky, meaning that because of the size and weight they are awkward to transport and can only be transported conveniently by the use of a motor vehicle - there is no secure storage for the items at the workplace.
+- the tools or equipment are essential to perform your employment duties and you don't carry them merely as a matter of choice - the tools or equipment are bulky meaning that because of the size and weight they are awkward to transport and can only be transported conveniently by the use of a motor vehicle - there is no secure storage for the items at the workplace.